arjunattam/rubberduck/README.md

     npm run start-local
     ```

-3. To distribute binary file, we pack the extension into a crx file, located at `dist/mercury.crx`.
+3. To distribute binary file, we can pack the extension into a crx file.
 Generate new crx using the command.
 Packing needs keys (see below).

     ```
     npm run pack